CIES is governed by a Board of Directors and is supported by a wide network of friends, associates, and volunteers.

 Ms. Kirandeep Dhaliwal, Treasurer

 For the past number of years, Kiran Dhaliwal has been actively involved in the governance of several arts and culture organizations in BC.
 She recently served as the Chair of the Vancouver International Bhangra Celebration for three years.
 She was appointed a council member of the British Columbia Arts Council in 2020.
-She continues to serve as a Treasurer for the Canada India Education Society which present the Dhahan Prize for Panjabi Literature, the largest monetary prize for Punjabi in the world.
+She continues to serve as a Treasurer for the Canada India Education Society which presents the Dhahan Prize for Panjabi Literature, the largest monetary prize for Punjabi in the world.

 Kiran has been a Member of the B.C.
 Law Society since 2004.
 She articled at a downtown firm and subsequently moved to the Fraser Valley for a few years before returning to the Lower Mainland.
 She has been practicing law for over 15 years as a civil litigator and is currently employed with a Crown Corporation.
 She is also involved with the Legal Equity and Diversity Roundtable.
 She is also on the Board of Directors of the South Asian Bar Association of British Columbia.